-rhelpd max
+rhelpd aux

-Specifies the maximum number of rhelpd threads to run.
-The rhelpd threads help out recovery and relocation tasks.
-They are used for asynchronous inode reconstruction, parallel recoveries, and so on.
-The rhelpd thread pool is global in nature and gets created during module load time.
+Specifies the maximum number of auxiliary rhelpd threads to run.
+(The rhelpd threads help out recovery and relocation tasks.
+They can be used for activities such as asynchronous inode reconstruction and parallel recoveries.
+The rhelpd thread pool is global in nature and is created during module load time.)